Today you’re going to learn if vaping is bad for your health.

-Vaping is VERY-LIKELY to be MUCH less harmful than smoking.
+Vaping is likely to be less harmful than smoking.

 If you want to quit smoking, best for your health would be to quit cold-turkey.

-But if you think that’s too difficult, vaping could be a viable alternative, among a list of other viable options like:
+But if you think that’s too difficult, vaping could be a less harmful alternative, among a list of other viable options like:

-We didn't cover all studies related to vaping here; we only included the most noteworthy.
+We didn’t cover all studies related to vaping here; we only included what in our opinion are the most noteworthy.

 We also didn’t cover all vaping health risks by analyzing the results of these studies.

 There are more health risks associated with vaping.